baetyl/baetyl/doc/us-en/setup/Build-OpenEdge-from-Source.md

 ### Install Docker

 - The official Dockerfile is offered for multi-stage builds.
 If you need to build the relevant image yourself, The version of docker you installed should be above 17.05;
-- According to the [Official Release Log](https://docs.docker.com/engine/release-notes/#18092), the version of Docker lower than 18.09.2 has some security implications.
-It is recommended to install/update the Docker to 18.09.2 and above.
+- According to the [Official Release Log](https://docs.docker.com/engine/release-notes/#18092), the version of docker lower than 18.09.2 has some security implications.
+It is recommended to install/update the docker to 18.09.2 and above.

 Can be installed by the following command(Suitable for linux-like systems, [Supported Platforms](./Support-platforms.md)):